1993–94 Miami Heat season: Notable incidents

-In the Eastern Conference First Round of the 1994 NBA playoffs, the Heat faced off against the top-seeded Atlanta Hawks; the Heat won their first ever playoff game in franchise history, 93–88 in Game 1 on April 28, 1994.
-However, in Game 2 at the Omni Coliseum, a brawl occurred which involved Long choking Hawks forward Duane Ferrell after fouling him; Long was suspended for one game while Heat forward Keith Askins, and Hawks reserve and rookie small forward Doug Edwards, were also both suspended for their altercation off the bench; Askins was suspended for three games, and Edwards was suspended for two games.
-After taking a 2–1 series lead, the Heat would lose to the Hawks in five games.
+One notable incident of the NBA playoffs occurred during Game 2 of the Eastern Conference First Round, against the Hawks at the Omni Coliseum.
+A brawl occurred in which Long choked Hawks forward Duane Ferrell after fouling him; Long was suspended for one game while Heat forward Keith Askins, and Hawks reserve and rookie small forward Doug Edwards, were also both suspended for their altercation off the bench; Askins was suspended for three games, and Edwards was suspended for two games.
+The Heat lost to the Hawks by a score of 104–86.